ColorlibHQ/AdminLTE/README.md

 - Clone this Repository to your machine and change to `master` branch.
 - Go to Cloned Folder.
 - In cli/bash run `npm install` it will install dependency from `package.json`.
-- After installation completes, run `npm run dev`
+- After installation completes, run `npm start`
-- Cool, Send urs changes in PR to `master` branch.
+- Cool, Send your changes in PR to `master` branch.

 ## Sponsorship